carmennab/cs2_skill/README.md

 ### Code and data repository for:

-### "Optimising interannual sea ice thickness variability retrieved from CryoSat-2" - Nab et al. (2024)
+### "Optimising interannual sea ice thickness variability retrieved from CryoSat-2" - Nab et al. (2024), Geophysical Research Letters

 ## Data
 The data used in this publication can be found at: